A normal canine temperature varies per individual.

 And a dog temperature can be lower:

-Once you know the normal temperature for your dog, you can tell more easily when he is sick and it helps if a phone consultation is needed with your vet's office.
+Once you know the normal temperature for your dog, you can tell more easily when he is sick and it helps if a phone consultation is needed with your vet's office or it's time to get out the Silver Shield.

 If you'd like to know why dogs get a fever and what you can do at home, please read Fever In Dogs.